 There a few small things that you can do to get on your way to better saving for your future.

 It’s all well and good, putting a little money aside regularly for a rainy day, but saving ‘smart’ can make those savings go further.
 Tax Efficient savings tools, such as ISA’s, can help enhance your savings without you really needing to do much else.
-Most banks and building societies will offer ‘Tax Efficient’ accounts, that may also offer you a better interest rates on your money, simply for having it in the bank.
-The ‘tax efficient’ element, ensures that these gains remain completely tax free, and that you don’t have to give a portion of these gains to the government.
-Check out the ‘Save Smart’ page for more details on whats available.
+Most banks and building societies will offer ‘Tax Efficient’ accounts, which may also offer you a better interest rate on your money, simply for having it in the bank.
+The ‘tax-efficient’ element, ensures that these gains remain completely tax-free and that you don’t have to give a portion of these gains to the government.
+Check out the ‘Save Smart’ page for more details on what’s available.

 If you’ve spent your recent years as a bit of a Social Butterfly, your friends or family might be confused if you suddenly elect to not spend so much time out and about in a bid to save money.
 Being proud of the fact that you’re saving for the future can help.
 Tell these people your plans, and be honest about your reasons for doing so.
 You might find that you gather support for your savings plans, and certain friends might want to join the movement.